-We produced the English component of the Colombian state sector exams, the Examen de Estado (national schoolleaving examination) and ECAES (higher education) tests to these standards and linked them to the Common European Framework of Reference for Languages (CEFR).
+We produced the English component of the Colombian state sector exams, the Saber 11 (national school-leaving examination) and Saber Pro (higher education) tests to these standards and linked them to the Common European Framework of Reference (CEFR).
 MEN recognised that to make improvements to language learning sustainable, standards in language teaching needed to be raised.
-To help bring teachers up to CEFR Level B2, English teacher trainees were sponsored to take Cambridge English: First (FCE).
+To help bring teachers up to CEFR Level B2, English teacher trainees were sponsored to take B2 First.
 A scheme to retrain existing state sector teachers using the Teaching Knowledge Test (TKT) was also launched.

-We also undertook local capacitybuilding to recruit and train a team of item writers to produce the English components of the Examen de Estado and ECAES tests.
+We also undertook local capacity-building to recruit and train a team of item writers to produce the English components of the Saber tests.
+We have since worked together with ICFES over a number of years to help them fine tune their tests' alignment to the CEFR and provide continuing professional development to their item writers.

-Today, Colombia has its own team of item writers building tests to our format and linked to CEFR standards.
+Today, Colombia has its own team of trained item writers building tests to our format and linked to CEFR standards.
 These tests are delivered to nearly 1 million students annually.
-The National Bilingual Project continues working towards its goals of 70% of final-year high school students achieving Level B1 in English and 100% of final-year English teacher trainees achieving Level B2 or higher by 2015.
+The National Bilingual Project continues working towards its goals of 70% of final-year high school students achieving Level B1 in English and 100% of final-year English teacher trainees achieving Level B2 or higher.

-Today, Colombia has its own team of item writers building its own tests to our format and linked to CEFR standards
+Today, Colombia has its own team of trained item writers building its own tests to our format and linked to CEFR standards.